italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - **Description**
       - **Reference**
     * - **alg**
-      - It MUST be set to one of the supported value specified in Section [...]
+      - It MUST be set to one of the supported values specified in Section [...]
       - :rfc:`7516#section-4.1.1`.
     * - **kid**
       - Unique identifier of the JWK as base64url-encoded JWK Thumbprint value